Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 2. Check All Your Equipment

 Your equipment is your ally for a successful performance.
-Make sure that your trifunction is in good condition, suitable for your body type and the race conditions.
+Make sure your trifunction suit is in good condition, fits your body shape, and suits the race conditions.
 Also check your helmet to ensure it is certified and in good condition.
-Test your shoes to ensure their comfort during the different events.
+Test your shoes to guarantee comfort during the different events.

-A well-maintained bike is essential to avoid mechanical issues on race day.
+A well-maintained bike is essential to avoid mechanical problems on race day.
 Check:

 • the brakes